dieguscl/obsidian/K3s Tutorial (Transpara).md

 ## Installation

-Run the following command to install Kubectl, k3s, and a couple of scripts
+Run the following command to install `kubectl`, `k3s`, and a couple of scripts
 ```bash
 curl -sfL https://get.k3s.io | sh -
 ```